soflyy/breakdance-bugs/readme.md

 We periodically review bug reports posted here and choose how to prioritize them for fixes.

-The Breakdance team does not respond here.
+If you can see your issue at https://github.com/soflyy/breakdance-bugs/issues, it means the Breakdance team has received your issue.

+You will not receive further confirmation or communication about the status of the issue.

 If you require a response, please contact our support team.

 # Other